tlgould/reach-redmine-theme-pcf/README.md

 # Redmine Theme
-## _Reach Project Theme_
+## _PCF Portal Theme (Based on Reach Project Theme)_

-Redmine Theme files for REACH - Next Generation Data Incubator.
+Redmine theme used for the Public Catalogue Foundation.
+Derivative of Redmine Theme files for REACH - Next Generation Data Incubator.
+(see https://github.com/REACH-Incubator/reach-redmine-theme) for original source.

 ## Docker